lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 	message the course assistant for your section on Discord to let them know you are using your late pass for a program.
 * At the end of the semester, your lowest lab grade will be dropped.
+* You can submit as many times as you would like; only your last submission will be graded.

 ### Missed quiz policy